 Focusing on the Large Marine Ecosystems (LMEs) of the world, this course will introduce the concept and practice of ecosystem-based management.
 LMEs occupy areas of coastal ocean at least 200 000 km² or greater in size.
 These coastal waters produce 12.6 trillion USD in ecosystem goods and services annually and are vitally important for billions of people around the globe.

 Organized by the Hamburg University of Applied Sciences in collaboration with Sustainable Travel International and the Hamburg Open Online University, this course lets you explore and assess the opportunities that sustainable tourism strategies offer for SIDS.
 This course will help you to think carefully and critically about current tourism policies.
-It illustrates through practical examples how policy-making can improve tourism in the main SIDS regions.

 Do you need to make a stronger business case for biodiversity conservation?
 Do you want to become more skilled at developing financially sound and politically feasible solutions to conservation and development challenges?
 Do you need to know how to develop an effective biodiversity finance plan?
 Do you want access to more tools to assess the policy, institutional, and economic context for biodiversity finance, and to conduct a financial needs assessment to achieve a country’s biodiversity goals?

 Is the ocean the real final frontier?
 Humans have a greater understanding of the surface of the moon than they do of the depths of our ocean.
 But what we know of the ocean proves it hosts a wealth of opportunity – connecting the world; supporting important and basic economic, cultural and environmental functions – despite being under significant threat.
 Stressed by unsustainable lifestyles and the increasing demands of a growing global population, how do we become good stewards of this massive natural resource?